Twitter imposes restrictions, more warning labels ahead of U.S. election

 It said it would add more warnings and restrictions on tweets with misleading information labels from U.S. political figures like candidates and campaigns, as well as U.S.-based accounts with more than 100,000 followers or that get “significant engagement.”

-The social media company announced several temporary steps to slow people’s amplification of content: for example, from Oct.
-20 to at least the end of the U.S. election week, global users pressing ‘retweet’ will be directed first to the “quote tweet” button to encourage people to add their own commentary.
+The company announced several temporary steps to slow amplification of content: for example, from Oct.
+20 to at least the end of the U.S. election week, global users pressing “retweet” will be directed first to the “quote tweet” button to encourage people to add their own commentary.

 Reuters has reported that Republicans are mobilizing thousands of volunteers to watch early voting sites and ballot drop boxes to find evidence to back up Trump’s unsubstantiated complaints about widespread voter fraud.

-On Wednesday, Facebook Inc said it would ban calls for poll watching using “militarized language.”
+On Wednesday, Facebook said it would ban calls for poll watching using “militarized language.”

 Our Standards: The Thomson Reuters Trust Principles.